 - Fill a bowl with ice and water and let cucumber slices sit in there to extra crispy up while you prep other ingredients.

-- Sterilize 2 quart jars or 4 pint jars and lids by filling them with boiling water in the sink.
+- Sterilize 2 quart-sized jars or 4 pint-sized jars and lids by filling them with boiling water in the sink.

-- Bring water, vinegar, maple syrup and brining spices to a boil in a saucepan.
+- Bring water, vinegar, maple syrup, and spices to a boil in a saucepan.
 Make sure to add the water first and then the vinegar, as a chemical reaction may occur if done in reverse.
-Remember to "do as you oughta', add acid to wata".
+Remember to "do as you oughta', add acid to water".

 - Seal jars with lids.